chinamike65/hugo-tuolesi/content/book3/book3en.md

 However, no matter what you do, the king will not die.

-Later, his mother said to him: "Your father vowed to protect Nagarjuna Bodhisattva and live as long as Nagarjuna Bodhisattva.
+Later, his mother said to him:

+"Your father vowed to protect Nagarjuna Bodhisattva and live as long as Nagarjuna Bodhisattva.
 If Nagarjuna Bodhisattva passed away, your father would not die.

 "The prince came to Nagarjuna Bodhisattva and said that he had unfortunately suffered from a disease that requires a human brain to heal, and asked the Bodhisattva to donate his head.

 313

-Nagarjuna Bodhisattva naturally understood the reason for this, but he thought: "The Buddha has given his body countless times in the past, and now I am in such a situation.
-In order to save all sentient beings, I should also fulfill his wish." accepted.
+Nagarjuna Bodhisattva naturally understood the reason for this, but he thought:

+"The Buddha has given his body countless times in the past, and now I am in such a situation.
+In order to save all sentient beings, I should also fulfill his wish."
+So he accepted.

 So the prince swung his sword and chopped off Nagarjuna's head, but it was like cutting the air, and he couldn't hurt Nagarjuna at all.
 Nagarjuna told him, "I have completely purified the consequences of weapon damage five hundred lifetimes ago, so the weapon can't hurt me.